MCLConsortium/mcl.sickbay/README.md

 ### 🔢 Versioning

 We use the [SemVer](https://semver.org/) philosophy for versioning this software.
-For versions available, see the [releases made](https://github.com/MCLConsortium/clinical-data/releases) on this project.
+For versions available, see the [release history](https://pypi.org/project/mcl.sickbay/#history).

 ## 📦 Additional Resources